schmoelder/diss/doc/index.md

 ## Abstract

-Chromatography is a widely used separation techniques in the chemical, pharmaceutical, and biotechnological industries.
+Chromatography is a widely used separation technique in the chemical, pharmaceutical, and biotechnological industries.
 Rigorous model-based design and optimization of chromatographic processes is, however, challenging: the nonlinear dynamics, periodic operation, and large number of degrees of freedom make process development difficult, while the diversity of operating concepts from batch-elution to multi-column continuous processes means that existing tools are either too narrowly scoped or too low-level to support the systematic exploration of novel process designs.

 This thesis presents a modular framework for modeling and optimizing chromatographic processes.